Ajatt-Tools/impd/README.md

 ## Examples

 Add an arbitrary video to Immersion pod.
-Condense if possible.
+Condense if possible:

 ```
 $ impd add -f 'video.mkv'
 ```

 Add all recently downloaded videos to Immersion pod.
-Condense if possible.
+Condense if possible:

 ```
 $ impd add --recent
 ```

 Use the `find` utility to search for specific videos.
-Pipe the output to `impd`.
+Pipe the output to `impd`:

 ```
 $ find /mnt/videos/ | impd add --stdin
 ```

 Rotate.
-Archive old episodes and add newly downloaded ones.
+Archive old episodes and add newly downloaded ones:

 ```
 $ impd rotate